-You might need to see a therapist for an individual session because group therapy is often used as a supplement for other kinds of therapy.
+You might need to see a therapist for an individual session because group therapy is often used as a supplement to other kinds of therapy.

 #61.
 Cognitive behavioral therapy: This technique works by helping you identify your triggers and how you usually respond to them.

-You learn new ways to respond to anger and your therapist will help you so you can gradually change your thoughts and behaviors to anger and stick with the changes.
+You learn new ways to respond to anger and your therapist will help you so you can gradually change your thoughts and behaviors toward anger and stick with the changes.

 #62.
 Play therapy: This therapy is finely designed for children.
 The therapist uses creative forms of play to help the children express their thoughts and feelings.

-Play therapy helps children to learn how to cope with challenges and helps in the increase of self-esteem.
+Play therapy helps children to learn how to cope with challenges and helps increase self-esteem.
 It helps children to navigate their anger and emotions more constructively.

 When anger is not addressed whether immediately or takes a while, it may lead to a dangerous scenario or become a destructive force in a relationship and marriage.
 When emotions are not expressed and validated, anger becomes a severe issue, and problems that need solutions won’t get the attention they deserve.

 In a relationship, it’s very natural to feel angry for a reason but it’s also important to learn how to accept and work through it when it happens.

 A healthy relationship makes use of excellent coping strategies that keeps anger from becoming destructive, and yours could be one too.
 Anger rests in the bosom of the unwise which I know you are not.